17jwk3/ECG_Li/README.md

 Leave-One-Out Crass-validation was employed via a hold-out set.
 The database was divided into three sets using a 60/30/10 train/validation/test split.
 The holdout set primarily sought to encompass ~5 unseen subjects, consequentially representing ~10% of the data.

-The Deep-Learning (DL) model follows a Convolutional Neural Network architecture (CNN) using a TensorFlow backend
+The Deep-Learning (DL) model follows a Convolutional Neural Network architecture (CNN) using a TensorFlow backend.

-CNN_V4 uses a shallow, wide and simple architecture to overcome common real-time classification issues.
+arr_model_v4 uses a shallow, wide and simple architecture to overcome common real-time classification issues.

 The dataset has few features, but lots of records.
 This is perfect for DL models that need fewer parameters and sample complexity to achieve acceptable performance.